Jim Carrey: 2012–2018: Change in pace

 In March 2013, Carrey announced that he had written a children's book titled How Roland Rolls, about a scared wave named Roland.
 He described it as "kind of a metaphysical children's story, which deals with a lot of heavy stuff in a really childish way."
 Carrey self-published the book, which was released in September 2013.
 On March 25, 2013, Carrey released a parody music video with Eels through Funny or Die, with Carrey replacing Mark Oliver Everett on vocals.
 The song and video, titled "Cold Dead Hand" and set as a musical act during the variety program Hee Haw, lampoons American gun culture, and specifically former NRA spokesperson Charlton Heston.
 Carrey delivered the commencement address at Maharishi University of Management in Fairfield, Iowa, in May 2014 and received an honorary doctorate for his achievements as a comedian, artist, author, and philanthropist.
+On August 29, 2014, Carrey was honored by Canada Post with a limited-edition postage stamp with his portrait on it.
 Carrey was a producer on Rubble Kings, a 2015 documentary film that depicts events preceding and following the Hoe Avenue peace meeting.

-On 29 August 2014, Carrey was honoured by Canada Post with a limited-edition postage stamp with his portrait on it.

 In June 2017, Showtime began airing the dramedy I'm Dying Up Here, for which Carrey served as the executive producer.
 The show, which chronicles a group of stand-up comics in 1970s Los Angeles, incorporates aspects of Carrey's own experience.
-In September of that year, that same network announced that he would be starring in a comedy series titled Kidding, which will reunite Carrey and director Michel Gondry.
+In September of that year, that same network announced that he would star in a comedy series titled Kidding, which would reunite Carrey and director Michel Gondry.
 By the end of 2017, it was announced that Catherine Keener would star opposite Carrey in Kidding.
+The series lasted two seasons.